dromero1/LocalSearchKnapsackProblem/README.md

 main
 ```

-The program will prompt the results.
+The program prompts the results.

 ```
 Instance 1 - Statistics